defold/doc/docs/en/manuals/material.md

 ## Attributes

-Shader attributes (also referred to as vertex streams), is a mechanism for how the GPU retrieves vertices from memory in order to render geometry.
+Shader attributes (also referred to as vertex streams, or vertex attributes), is a mechanism for how the GPU retrieves vertices from memory in order to render geometry.
 The vertex shader specifies a set of streams by using the `attribute` keyword and in most cases Defold produces and binds the data automatically under the hood based on the names of the streams.
 However, in some cases you might want to forward more data per vertex to achieve a specific effect that the engine does not produce.
 A vertex attribute can be configured with the following fields:

 Name
 : The attribute name.
 Similar to shader constants, the attribute configuration will only be used if it matches an attribute specified in the vertex program.